RetroDECK/ES-DE/INSTALL.md

 **Setting the ROM directory:**

-By default, ES looks in `~/ROMs` for the ROM files, where they are expected to be grouped into directories corresponding to the systems, for example:
+By default, ES looks in `~/ROMs` for the ROM files, where they are expected to be grouped into directories corresponding to the game systems, for example:

 ```
 user@computer:~ROMs$ ls -1